-Michelle is an award-winning, NIH-funded researcher at the University of Michigan with thirty years studying how to help people adopt exercise and physical activity in ways that can be sustained within the unpredictability of the real world.
+Michelle is an award-winning, NIH-funded researcher at the University of Michigan with thirty years studying how to help people adopt physical activity and other lifestyle behaviors in ways that can be sustained within the unpredictability of the real world.

-Michelle’s research on creating sustainable physical activity motivation and participation is widely recognized as uniquely pragmatic for real-world applications.
-Her advice is sought by prominent initiatives including the World Health Organization’s expert group on the Global Action Plan on Physical Activity and The Surgeon General’s Call to Action to Promote Walking and Walkable Communities.
-Michelle was also selected to be the inaugural chair of the United States National Physical Activity Plan’s Communication Committee and she directed the UM’s Sport, Health, and Activity, Research and Policy Center.
+Michelle’s research on creating sustainable changes in lifestyle behaviors is widely recognized as pragmatic for real-world applications.
+Her advice is sought by prominent initiatives including the World Health Organization’s Global Action Plan on Physical Activity and she was selected to be the inaugural chair of the United States National Physical Activity Plan’s Communication Committee.

-Michelle is frequently interviewed about how to help consumers and patients change their exercise mindsets, cultivate lasting motivation, and create sustainable physical activity in major media outlets including The New York Times, NPR, The Atlantic, Forbes, The Wall Street Journal, The Washington Post, Prevention, Real Simple, and TIME.
+Michelle is frequently interviewed in major media outlets including The New York Times, NPR, The Atlantic, Forbes, The Wall Street Journal, The Washington Post, Prevention, Real Simple, and TIME.

 Michelle’s training and experience is uniquely comprehensive, including a doctorate in Psychology (PhD), a master’s degree in Health Behavior/Health Education (MPH), a master’s degree in Kinesiology (MS) and fellowships in translational research and health care policy from the University of Michigan.
 She is a Fellow with the Society of Behavioral Medicine.
 Fun fact: In 1992 Michelle ran with the Olympic Torch at the Olympics in Barcelona.